FlipByBlink/PlainShogi/README.md

 English term option.

-You can reduce a piece.
+You can reduce / increase pieces.

 ==== Localization: All ====